 New dog when you have an aggressive dog already?

-If nothing works or you are unable to find a suitable trainer for your aggressive Great Dane re homing your dog might be an option.
-In this way you will be able to get your large breed furry friend a chance to get better training and cure for aggressive behaviour.
+Follow the aforementioned steps with an aggressive Great Dane puppy to correct its behavior.
+Yet, if nothing works try to look for a professional help.
+And in case you are unable to find a suitable trainer for your aggressive Great Dane re homing your dog might be an option.
+However, rehoming is the last resort.
+This would get your large breed furry friend a chance to get better training and a probable desertion from aggressive behavior.